The root canal procedure. –

 - The needle is rested inside your tooth and the solution is gently expressed.

-(There’s nothing sharp about the needle, you are not getting a shot.
-Gently flushing out the tooth is the goal here, no solution pressure is generated.)
+(There’s nothing sharp about the needle.
+You are not getting a shot.
+The goal is to gently flush out your tooth.
+No solution pressure is generated.)

 c) Why irrigation is such an important part of the root canal procedure.